Businessman engaged in reading a website on laptop

 8. The Goldilocks principle

-Respect your readers’ time and keep the length of your copy just right.
+Respect your readers’ time and keep your copy just the right length.
 Ruthlessly remove wordiness.
-My personal rule of thumb is to write and then try to edit the copy down by 50%.
+My personal rule of thumb is to write, then edit the copy down by 50%.

 9. Don’t use ambiguous links such as “Click here” or “Support”